 My teaching method is a solid balance between theory and practice.
 The Dutch curriculum is based on a wide variety of sources: language books, articles from the Internet, TV programmes, photographs, maps and more.
 Carefully composed handouts are a key supplement to mainstream course books.
 All materials are written specifically to meet the needs of each group of students.

 More recently I have added online video to the curriculum.
 Homework tasks are set around watching online videos, complete with transcriptions and questions about the video.
 Click here for a sample of an online video for one of my Dutch lessons: www.uitzendinggemist.nl.

-More and more, I am also incorporating Elearning into my teaching programme.
-In my classes you will also learn about the wonderful apps we have at our disposal to help learn vocabulary.
-Try Quizlet.com.
-It’s a wonderful app which you can use on iOS as well as Android.
-Have all the words you need to learn on your laptop, smartphone or tablet and practice your Dutch or English vocabulary on the go.
+More and more, I am incorporating Elearning into my teaching practice.
+In my classes, you will also learn about the wonderful apps we have to help learn vocabulary.
+Try Quizlet.com for instance.
+Have all the words you need to learn on your laptop, smartphone or tablet, and practice your Dutch or English vocabulary on the go.

 A successful lesson is entertaining and engaging!
-Formerly I was an artist and over the years I have developed a highly visual approach to my teaching practice.
+Formerly, I worked as an artist, and over the years I have developed a highly visual approach to teaching.
 My board work is always full of visual hooks and memory aids to help you understand how the language works.
-Below is an example of a Mind Map I drew, that looks at 4 uses of the Dutch word Er.
-My video also gives you a good idea of how I use the whiteboard.
-Find it here.